-- Many hostels will offer a free simple breakfast of that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice (some hostels will offer more and some less).
-Hotel breakfasts tend to be overpriced so skip those in most cases.
+- Many hostels will offer a free simple breakfast that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice (some hostels will offer more and some less).
+Hotel breakfasts tend to be overpriced, so skip those in most cases.

 - Super budget travelers can make a super cheap lunch of bread, cheese, and fruit from any grocery store for a few euros.

 - Margherita pizzas run €3-€7.
 Look for pizzerias with a “Vera Pizza” sign on the front window—it means the restaurant has met the legal specifications for authentic Neopolitan pizza.

 - Pubs and burger joints offer basic meals for €3-€8.